 Campus Crime Map

-The Interactive Campus Crime Map allows a visual presentation of activity and incidents that have occurred on campus.
+The Interactive Campus Crime Map allows a visual presentation of activities and incidents that have occurred on campus.

 Warnings will be issued by University Police, based on circumstances or events that affect the safety of the campus community.
 These types of incidents necessitate issuing a campus warning: